Restorer of dry stone – guardian of the past

 – you will be able to enjoy nature, sun, and sea, relax on the beach or engage in sports activities such as swimming, diving, cycling, rowing, running, hiking,…

-Contact Damjan Aljinović, Head of the Department for Volunteers, Sports, and Recreational Activities in the Mljet National Park.
 All you have to do is fill out the form.
-Damjan will get back to you with more information or apply for volunteering if you are interested (and if there are vacancies)!
+National park will get back to you with more information or apply for volunteering if you are interested (and if there are vacancies)!